michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 18. In this thing the Lord pardon thy servant, that when my master goeth into the house of Rimmon to worship there, and he leaneth on my hand, and I bow myself in the house of Rimmon: when I bow down myself in the house of Rimmon, the Lord pardon thy servant in this thing.

 19. And he said unto him, Go in peace.
-So he departed from him a little way.a little…: Heb. a little piece of ground
+So he departed from him a little way.

 20. But Gehazi, the servant of Elisha the man of God, said, Behold, my master hath spared Naaman this Syrian, in not receiving at his hands that which he brought: but, as the Lord liveth, I will run after him, and take somewhat of him.

 21. So Gehazi followed after Naaman.
-And when Naaman saw him running after him, he lighted down from the chariot to meet him, and said, Is all well?Is…: Heb.
-Is there peace?
+And when Naaman saw him running after him, he lighted down from the chariot to meet him, and said, Is all well?

 22. And he said, All is well.
 My master hath sent me, saying, Behold, even now there be come to me from mount Ephraim two young men of the sons of the prophets: give them, I pray thee, a talent of silver, and two changes of garments.

 23. And Naaman said, Be content, take two talents.
 And he urged him, and bound two talents of silver in two bags, with two changes of garments, and laid them upon two of his servants; and they bare them before him.

-24. And when he came to the tower, he took them from their hand, and bestowed them in the house: and he let the men go, and they departed.tower: or, secret place
+24. And when he came to the tower, he took them from their hand, and bestowed them in the house: and he let the men go, and they departed.

 25. But he went in, and stood before his master.
 And Elisha said unto him, Whence comest thou, Gehazi?
-And he said, Thy servant went no whither.no whither: Heb. not hither or thither
+And he said, Thy servant went no whither.

 26. And he said unto him, Went not mine heart with thee, when the man turned again from his chariot to meet thee?
 Is it a time to receive money, and to receive garments, and oliveyards, and vineyards, and sheep, and oxen, and menservants, and maidservants?